dlccyes/CollegeNotes/NTUNotes/Junior/Spanish.md

 - but = pero = sin embargo
 - when he's 50 yo = a los 50 años = cuando tenía 50 años
 - muchos años después = after many years
+- bajar un poco (la televisión) = turn the volume down a little
+- permiso & favor
+	- permiso
+		- can I do something
+		- puedo ... ?
+	- favor
+		- can you do something
+		- puedes ... ?
+- cargado = 悶
+	- el ambiente está cargado

 ### cuando
 - de niño = when I was a kid